liamsmith3194/otter-hockey/README.md

 ![Mobile Basket 1](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/basket-1-mobile.PNG)

-- After scrolling past the final item in the basket, the user is shown the final costs along with the secure checkout button.
+- After scrolling past the final item in the basket, the user is shown the final costs along with the secure check out button.

 ![Mobile Basket 2](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/basket-2-mobile.PNG)

-### Checkout (Desktop)
+### Check Out (Desktop)

-- The checkout page follows a similar theme, with the checkout form covering the left side of the screen (on larger devices).
+- The check out page follows a similar theme, with the check out form covering the left side of the screen (on larger devices).
 - The same inset border has been used along with the placeholders.
 - Split into three sections; Personal Details, Delivery Details and Card Details.
 - The Personal Details are quite standard, with full name and email address.
 Invalid email addresses will produce a validation error and will stop confirmation.